Another-Ashl3y/computer_science/Project/Starting_A_New_Project.md

   #### Initial Notes

+  A physics projectile simulator would be a very small project but would have many real world applications.
+Due to its simplicity, making it in 3D may be better for a 2 year project.
+  Again rust would be used for speed.
+  Minifb would be used for visualization.

 ## Retro Style Game
+  ### Stakeholders

+  + Gamers

   ### Tools

   + Rust (Programming Language)
   + Minifb (Window Handling Crate)

+  #### Initial Notes

+  A poor project that has no real world applications and doesn't help anything other than entertainment.
+The game could be used to teach people key life skills, for example a cooking game, however, this should be used as a last resort as it doesn't have enough relevant depth to it.

 ## Disease Simulation
   ### Stakeholders